autoplot/documentation/javadoc/org/das2/util/filesystem/FileSystemFactory.md

+# org.das2.util.filesystem.FileSystemFactory

-# org.das2.util.filesystem.FileSystemFactorycreates a new instance of a type of filesystem
+creates a new instance of a type of filesystem

 ***
 <a name="createFileSystem"></a>
 # createFileSystem